Pepeuch/gravastar-local/README.md

 Miroir local du configurateur web GravaStar, préparé pour un usage hors ligne sur `localhost` sans réécriture du frontend d'origine.

+## Why this project exists

+This project was originally created after repeated issues with the official GravaStar web configurator.

+During normal use, the official configurator frequently suffered from:

+- connection failures to supported devices;
+- excessive latency when reading or writing keyboard settings;
+- dependence on external online services, making the configurator unreliable when Internet connectivity was poor or unavailable.

+These issues made the official configurator difficult to use reliably for day-to-day configuration.

+The goal of this project is **not** to replace GravaStar's work, but to provide a reproducible, fully local and offline-capable environment for using compatible devices.

+Current objectives include:

+- running entirely offline;
+- reproducible deployment;
+- documenting the WebHID protocol;
+- improving reliability and responsiveness;
+- progressively replacing proprietary components with an open implementation.

 ## Structure

 - `site/original/` contient la copie source non modifiée du site statique.